-The Company incurred total transaction expenses of \$8.8 million related to the sale of Class A units to Insignia Capital Group.
-The transaction expenses consisted of \$7.2 million of legal, investment banking, and other consulting fees and \$1.6 million in transaction bonuses which were recorded in general and administrative expenses in the consolidated statements of operations.
+The Company incurred \$8.8 million of transaction costs related to the Insignia Recapitalization.
+The transaction costs consisted of \$7.2 million of legal, investment banking, and other consulting fees and \$1.6 million in transaction bonuses resulting from the sale of QLH membership units to Insignia Capital which were recorded in general and administrative expenses in the consolidated statements of operations.
 The Company recorded \$2.3 million in fees related to the closing of the new secured credit facility with Monroe Capital as a reduction of long-term debt in the consolidated balance sheets.